PiWhaleAlert/Pi-Scammer-addresses-/README.md

 To add a new scammer Pi address in the scammers database, do this:
 1. Fork "Scammers database"
-2. put scammer address at the front in scammers = ['here']
+2. put scammer address at the front in scammers = ['here'] and not at the back.
 3. Do PR